astropy/astropy/docs/stats/lombscargle.rst

        in Python* (2015) http://dx.doi.org/10.5281/zenodo.14833
 ..
 [7] VanderPlas, J. & Ivezic, Z. *Periodograms for Multiband Astronomical
        Time Series*.
 ApJ 812.1:18 (2015)
 ..
+[8] Baluev, R.V. *Assessing Statistical Significance of Periodogram Peaks"
+        MNRAS 385, 1279 (2008)
-[8] Palmer, D. *A Fast Chi-squared Technique for Period Search of
+..
+[9] Palmer, D. *A Fast Chi-squared Technique for Period Search of
        Irregularly Sampled Data*.
 ApJ 695.1:496 (2009)
 ..
-[9] Zechmeister, M. and Kurster, M. *The generalised Lomb-Scargle
+[10] Zechmeister, M. and Kurster, M. *The generalised Lomb-Scargle
        periodogram.
 A new formalism for the floating-mean and Keplerian periodograms*, A&A 496, 577-584 (2009)